UselessHumster/python-project-83/README.md

 ---
 ### About
-Simple page analyzer, that check if page is available and shows it's description and title You can check out the app [here](https://python-project-83-fgro.onrender.com/)
+Simple page analyzer, that check if page is available and shows it's description and title.

+You can check out the app [here](https://python-project-83-fgro.onrender.com/)